 - Collaboration is key.
 If you’re reached the negotiation stage with a potential vendor then it’s highly likely that both parties believe there is a deal to be done and benefit to be gained.
 Having a mindset of working together to achieve this will go a long way to making sure the negotiation is successful.

 - Ensuring the contract is “mutually agreeable” is vital.
 There’s little point in forcing a potential vendor to accept significantly worse terms than they would usually work to.
-Over time, this can breed resentment and a lack of motivation, especially if they have other, more favourable clients.
+Over time, this can breed resentment and a lack of motivation, creating potential contract breaches.